Azure/azure-powershell/src/Storage/Storage.Management/help/Remove-AzDataLakeGen2AclRecursive.md

 # user need fix the failed item , then can resume with ContinuationToken

-PS C:\> $result = Remove-AzDataLakeGen2AclRecursive -FileSystem "filesystem1" -Path "dir1" -Acl $acl -ContinuationToken $result.ContinuationToken -Context $ctx
+$result = Remove-AzDataLakeGen2AclRecursive -FileSystem "filesystem1" -Path "dir1" -Acl $acl -ContinuationToken $result.ContinuationToken -Context $ctx
 WARNING: To find the ACL Entry to remove, will only compare AccessControlType, DefaultScope and EntityId, will omit Permission.

-PS C:\> $result
+$result

 FailedEntries                   :
 TotalDirectoriesSuccessfulCount : 100